shuangsong0110/LDER/README.md

 Song, S., Jiang, W., Zhang, Y., Hou, L., & Zhao, H. (2022).
 Leveraging LD eigenvalue regression to improve the estimation of SNP heritability and confounding inflation.
 The American Journal of Human Genetics, 109(5), 802-811.

+2023 May 1 updates: Optimization of LD computation

 ## Table of contents
 * [Install](#install)